MicrosoftDocs/learn/learn-pr/student-evangelism/student-introduction-github/includes/2-what-is-version-control.md

 Embracing version control, especially utilizing the robust capabilities of GitHub, unlocks the potential to avoid the hurdles that come with individual project management.
 By embracing this streamlined solution, you can elevate your workflow, maintain a comprehensive record of changes, and significantly bolster your work efficiency.

-To learn more about GitHub, see the [Introduction to GitHub](../../../github/introduction-to-github/index.yml) Microsoft Learn module or the [Getting started with GitHub](https://docs.github.com/en/get-started) help documentation.
+To learn more about GitHub, see the [Introduction to GitHub](../../../github/introduction-to-github/index.yml) Microsoft Learn module or the [Getting started with GitHub](https://docs.github.com/en/get-started) documentation.

 The next step is to try out Git for yourself!